cjmalloy/jasper/README.md

 environment variable.

 To enable RSS scraping, enable either the `feed-schedule` or `feed-burst` profile.
-The `feed-schedule` profile will only scrape the oldest outdated feed when the scheduler is run, while `feed-burst` will scrape all outdated feeds.
+The `feed-schedule` profile will only scrape the oldest outdated `+plugin/feed` when the scheduler is run, while `feed-burst` will scrape all outdated `+plugin/feed`s.
 Use `APPLICATION_SCRAPE_DELAY_MIN` to configure the initial delay in minutes after the server starts to begin scraping, and `APPLICATION_SCRAPE_INTERVAL_MIN` to configure the interval in minutes between scrapes.

+To enable Remote origin scraping, enable either the `repl-schedule` or `repl-burst` profile.
+The `repl-schedule` profile will only scrape the oldest outdated `+plugin/origin` when the scheduler is run, while `repl-burst` will scrape all outdated `+plugin/origin`s.
+Use `APPLICATION_REPL_DELAY_MIN` to configure the initial delay in minutes after the server starts to begin replicating, and `APPLICATION_REPL_INTERVAL_MIN` to configure the interval in minutes between replication batches.

 The `storage` profile enables the backup system.
 Use the `APPLICATION_STORAGE` environment variable to change the location of the storage folder.

-The `repl` profile enables remote replication.

 ## Access Control
 Jasper uses a combination of simple roles and Tag Based Access Control (TBAC).
 There are five